New German Defense Minister Annegret Kramp-Karrenbauer out to win over military | DW | 23.07.2019

-She has only been in office one week.
-Now Annegret Kramp-Karrenbauer is taking her official oath as defense minister in front of the Bundestag.
+She has only been in the role one week.
+Now Annegret Kramp-Karrenbauer is set to take her official oath as defense minister in front of the Bundestag.
 Germany's soldiers, as ever, remain skeptical.

 Germany's new defense minister is making an effort to woo the country's armed forces.
 In a command issued to the troops, Annegret Kramp-Karrenbauer stressed that "Germany can rely on you!"
 She followed that up by the assurance that they, too, could count on her.

-Kramp-Karrenbauer reiterated these sentiments when she addressed 400 recruits during her swearing-in-ceremony in Berlin on July 20 — the 75th anniversary of the failed assassination of Adolf Hitler.
+Kramp-Karrenbauer reiterated these sentiments when she addressed 400 recruits in Berlin on July 20 — the 75th anniversary of the failed assassination of Adolf Hitler.

 Earning the Bundeswehr's trust